as-sher/hadoop-cluster-spark-docker/README.md

 # Hadoop and Spark cluster in Docker
-This docker hadoop cluster is based on kiwenlau/hadoop-cluster-docker but it also contains a spark distribution.
-The main idea is to run spark applications by using the yarn as master
+This docker hadoop cluster is based on [kiwenlau/hadoop-cluster-docker](http://github.com/kiwenlau/hadoop-cluster-docker) but it also contains a spark distribution.
+The main idea is to run spark applications by using the yarn as master!

 Information on the original hadoop-cluster-docker can be found here: